-Using Single Point Rubrics:
+Using Single Point Frames:

 Self-reflection using the language of the core competencies may need an organizational structure to continue the story.
 First steps may include a “notice and name” process.
-Later perhaps something like a single-point rubric might help guide the dialogue.
+Later perhaps something like a single-point framework might help guide the dialogue.
 These were meant merely as guides (students might delete what is unnecessary) to support an ongoing reflective conversation (starting with “I can…”).
 This can take many forms, not just in written context.
 Consider visual, audio, video or other means.

 - Creative Thinking Competency